 trustworthyand popular blog to talk about and share.

-Colonial TelTek optimized their website presence with an effective online product catalog.
+Colonial TelTek optimized its website presence with an effective online product catalog.
 They now are able to deliver a more streamlined experience to all their sales channels and customers.
 Read more about their solution here.

 3. Leverage Newsjacking

-When Ford announced the F-150 would have an aluminum body a few years ago, everyone — from big-name news outlets to random Twitter users — down, around and inside supply chain had an opinion on it.
+When Ford announced the F-150 would have an aluminum body a few years ago, everyone — from big-name news outlets to random Twitter users — down, around, and inside supply chain had an opinion on it.

 Some of the automotive giant’s biggest competitors ran negative advertising campaigns.
 Automotive bloggers took